Javascript is not enabled.

 Texas

-Vaccine and testing regulations: Gov. Greg Abbott (R) signed legislation June 2 that prohibits state and local government bodies from imposing COVID-19 vaccine mandates, effective Sept.
-1. Such mandates have been effectively banned since October 2021 under an executive order.
-The new measure does not cover private businesses.
+Vaccine and testing regulations: A state law that took effect Sept.
+1, 2023, prohibits state and local government bodies from imposing COVID-19 vaccine mandates.
+The measure does not cover private businesses.

 More information: Check the state health department’s COVID-19 page.